Team-ASIST/eatological-frontend/README.md

 # Coding conventions

-In our Expo project, eslint and prettier are doesn’t configured by default; we configured it ourselves with the Expo-package named eslint-config-universe.
+Eslint and prettier aren’t configured by default; we configured it ourselves with the Expo-package named eslint-config-universe.